 The journey to save Mavisbank

-In May 2024 we were delighted to announce a major grant of £5.3m from the National Heritage Memorial Fund to rescue Mavisbank.
-We’re now embarking on what will be a long journey to secure its full metamorphosis.
+In 2024 we were delighted to announce a major grant of £5.3m from the National Heritage Memorial Fund to rescue Mavisbank.
+We’re now embarking on what will be a long journey to secure its future.

 A major grant received to rescue Mavisbank